Apartment

 Detroit

 Brush Park, a neighbourhood in Detroit, is home to this apartment.
-Fox Theatre and Greenfield Village are cultural highlights and Detroit Zoo is a popular area attraction.
-Looking to enjoy an event or a game?
-See what's going on at Ford Field or Little Caesars Arena.
+Fox Theatre and Greenfield Village are cultural highlights, while Detroit Windsor Tunnel is a notable landmark.
+Check out an event or a game at Little Caesars Arena, and consider making time for Detroit Zoo, a top attraction not to be missed.

 Detroit, MI